 May 2015 – present

 Fantasyland & Main Street USA – The parade starts in Fantasyland, at the plaza in front of It’s A Small World.
 From there, it winds down past the Mad Tea Party and the Matterhorn, along the right side of the castle, and down Main Street USA.
-The Parade ends at the corner of Main Street, next to Great Moments With Mr. Lincoln.
+The Paint the Night Parade ends at the corner of Main Street, next to Great Moments With Mr. Lincoln.

 The Paint the Night Parade stems from a previous Disneyland parade: The Main Street Electrical Parade.
 This former show was the first park parade to include electronically controlled lights on its floats and performers, and the popular attraction ran in the park for nearly 25 years.
 Over time, the floats became outdated, and the Main Street Electrical Parade closed in favor of a parade with new performers and vehicles.

 When Hong Kong’s Disneyland park began plans to develop a brand new parade, Imagineers drew inspiration from the Main Street Electrical Parade.
 They designed a brand new show, Paint the Night, which brought the original concept of the electrical parade into the 21st century with thousands of LED lights connected to each float.
 The new show opened in 2014, and was an instant success.
-So when Disneyland wanted to bring a revamped parade to Anaheim as part of the Diamond Jubilee Celebration, Paint the Night made its way to California.
+So when Disneyland wanted to bring a revamped parade to Anaheim as part of the Diamond Jubilee Celebration, the Paint the Night Parade made its way to California.
 Paint the Night debuted in Disneyland in May 2015, and has been a crowd favorite ever since.

 - Single Rider Line – no